-We design our system to collect a diversified data universe of digital signals, constructed of statistically representative datasets that accurately draw from sources across countries, industries, user groups and devices.
-We have been proactive in diversifying our data inputs such that every measure we present in our solutions is derived from multiple sources and is self-adjusting to changes in the market.
-Our sources represent over 3 billion digital interactions and transactions per day and 2 million events per minute.
+We design our system to collect a diversified data universe of digital signals, constructed of statistically representative datasets that accurately draw from sources across countries, industries,

-We collect our data across platforms that we categorize into four distinct sources:
+We collect our data across platforms that we classify in four distinct categories:

-- · First-party direct measurement data and analytics that millions of websites and mobile app owners choose to share with Similarweb directly - · Contributory network of a collection of consumer products that aggregate anonymous device behavioral data - Partnerships with a global network of companies that collect digital signals - Public data capture where we use advanced algorithmic and proprietary technology that captures and indexes public data from hundreds of millions of websites and apps our intelligence solutions.
-Similarweb's solutions provide users with critical insights that empower their respective companies.
+• First-party direct measurement data and analytics that millions of websites and mobile app owners choose to share with Similarweb directly, giving us visibility into specific websites and mobile apps:

+Millions of website and app owners choose to share their aggregated first-party analytics directly with us.
+These direct measurement tools feed our machine learning algorithms and enrich our intelligence solutions.
+Our solutions provide users with critical insights that empower their respective companies.
 These insights help those respective users benchmark their performance relative to competitors and the market and leverage our advanced analytics to make business decisions.
-In addition, given Similarweb's great awareness and popular free offering, companies that monetize traffic often choose to publicly share their website's first-party analytics of traffic and engagement data with Similarweb.
+In addition, given our high brand awareness and popular free offering, companies that monetize traffic often choose to publicly share first-party analytics of website traffic and engagement data with us.
+As part of the process in which website and app owners register as Similarweb users, they indicate whether they are willing to share their first party direct measurement data (such as data provided by Google Analytics) with us; the data in this category comes from those that opt to allow such access.